Compare Graduate Student Loan Options.

 When to Use Federal Loans for Grad School

-Federal loans are usually the first and best option for graduate students.
-They offer fixed interest rates, income-driven repayment (IDR) plans, and access to loan forgiveness programs like Public Service Loan Forgiveness (PSLF).
-Even if you have good credit, starting with Unsubsidized or Grad PLUS loans ensures access to federal protections that private lenders don’t offer.
+Federal loans are usually the strongest starting point for graduate students.
+They offer fixed interest rates, income-driven repayment (IDR) options, and access to loan forgiveness programs such as Public Service Loan Forgiveness (PSLF).
+Even borrowers with excellent credit often begin with Direct Unsubsidized or Grad PLUS Loans because federal benefits are not available through private lenders.
+However, if Grad PLUS Loans are discontinued after July 1, 2026, borrowers beginning or continuing programs past that date should confirm whether PLUS funding is still available.

 What Are Graduate Stafford Student Loans